 When is the right time for my parents to move into a retirement community?

 The best time to move to any retirement community is when residents are still active and in good health.
-Autumn Leaves is the perfect choice for anyone who desires to continue the lifestyle they’ve come to love, but with the reassurance of on-site care if needed.
+Autumn Leaves independent living in Dallas is the perfect choice for anyone who desires to continue the lifestyle they’ve come to love, but with the reassurance of on-site care if needed.
 This exceptional lifestyle will offer your loved ones the time and opportunities to discover new talents and make new friends.

 How can I help my parents transition to a retirement community?